aledinola/Envelope-Wages-Hidden-Production-and-Labor-Productivity-2/README.md

 # Envelope-Wages-Hidden-Production-and-Labor-Productivity
 Replication material for Di Nola et al. (2019) B.E.
 Journal of Macroeconomic (Advances).
+Available at https://ideas.repec.org/a/bpj/bejmac/v19y2019i2p30n10.html
 Don't know what Github is and just interested in the replication codes?
 Click on download ZIP in the Code button.